-- 1. Must have successfully passed all 200 level courses. - 2.
-Minimum cumulative LCN GPA of a 2.00 on a 4.0 scale. - 3.
-Must be able to meet the standards as outlined in the Student Academic Progression Policy in order to maintain enrollment and graduate and meet all graduation eligibility. - 4.
-Documentation of remediation strategies to ensure success upon return. - 5.
-Must apply for readmission within two calendar years of leaving the college.
+- 1. Minimum cumulative LCN GPA of a 2.00 on a 4.0 scale (students that did not progress past the first semester are excluded from this criteria). - Must be able to meet the standards as outlined in the Student Academic Progression Policy in order to maintain enrollment and graduate and meet all graduation eligibility. - 3.
+Documentation of remediation strategies to ensure success upon return. - 4.
+Must apply for readmission within two calendar years of leaving the College.